Robin-Sch/davmail-docker/README.md

 At the bottom, there is an entry called `davmail.oauth.<email>.refreshToken`.
 Copy this to the `server.properties` on your server and then restart the container (on your server).
 You can now configure your email client again using the same steps before, but instead of localhost you should use your server ip (make sure you put in the same `<password>`).

 ### Setting up SSL

+If you want to setup SSL/TLS using traefik, please see the `traefik` directory.
+Otherwise, follow the instructions below.

 If you are running davmail on your server, make sure to setup SSL.
 In order to do this, use a service like letsencrypt or create a self signed certificate.
 In the case of letsencrypt, go to `certs/live/<DOMAIN>` and run the following command